apacheignite/documentation/deployment/mesos-deployment.md

     "14-2": "`N/A`",
     "14-3": "`https://example.com/lib.zip,`\n`https://example.com/lib1.zip`",
     "17-0": "`IGNITE_PACKAGE_PATH`",
     "17-1": "Path to Apache Ignite archive.
-This parameter might be useful when access to internet is limited.", "17-2": "`N/A`",
+This parameter may be useful when access to internet is limited.", "17-2": "`N/A`",
     "17-3": "`/opt/ignite/apache-ignite-fabric-1.5.0.final-bin.zip`",
     "16-0": "`IGNITE_PACKAGE_URL`",
     "16-1": "URL to Apache Ignite archive.
-This parameter could be used instead IGNITE_VERSION parameter.", "16-2": "`N/A`",
+This parameter could be used instead of the IGNITE_VERSION parameter.", "16-2": "`N/A`",
     "16-3": "`http://apache-mirror.rbc.ru/pub/apache//ignite/1.7.0/apache-ignite-1.7.0-src.zip`",
     "18-0": "`IGNITE_HTTP_SERVER_IDLE_TIMEOUT`",